Multi-Center Federated Learning: Clients Clustering for Better Personalization: Related work

 \cite{li2019feddane} proposed FedDANE by adapting the DANE~\cite{shamir2014communication} to a federated setting.
 In particular, FedDANE is a federated Newton-type optimization method. \cite{li2018federated} proposed FedProx for the generalization and re-parameterization of FedAvg~\cite{mcmahan2017communication}.
-It adds a proximal term to the objective function of each device's supervised learning task, and the proximal term is to measure the parameter-based distance between the server and the local model. \cite{arivazhagan2019federated} added a personalized layer for each local model, i.e., FedPer, to tackle heterogeneous data.
+It adds a proximal term to the objective function of each device's supervised learning task, and the proximal term is to measure the parameter-based distance between the server and the local model. \cite{arivazhagan2019federated} added a personalized layer for each local model, i.e., FedPer, to tackle heterogeneous data. \cite{chen2022personalized} propose to a structure-based model aggregation mechanism to enhance the personalized federated learning.